stephenohair/afterburner/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)
 # Afterburner

-This is a Java-FX based desktop application (Windows/Linux) that connects the MSI Afterburner server and forwards the published statistics to an Arduino-based LCD device.
+This is a Java-FX(v12) based desktop application (Windows/Linux) that connects the MSI Afterburner server and forwards the published statistics to an Arduino-based LCD device.

 ### What does it do? ###
 It sends MSI Afterburner monitoring statistics to an Ardiuno based device over USB serial.